Fortnite Chapter 2 season 2 challenges and where to find hatches at the Agency

 Storm the Agency challenges

-In the waterway surrounding the agency, there are five hatches just below the surface of the water.
+In the waterway surrounding the Agency, there are five hatches just below the surface of the water.
 For this challenge, simply swim over all five of them.
-Check the image below to see how the hatches look like from above.
+Check the image below to see how the hatches look from above.

 Here are the rest of the week's challenges: